Yes you read it right, we can stream components from server actions and with NextJs is pretty straight forward.

 I tried the following ways to add an interactive component via server action but they all resulted in error, mentioned above:

-So I came up with a work around that let's me add the interactive component either as a first child
+So I came up with a work around that let's me add the interactive component either as a

-or the last child
+or thelast child

-const handleSubmit = async (e) => { e.preventDefault(); const data = await addPerson(e.currentTarget.elements.username.value); // now we can append a new child either at top or at last of the strmaed response const originalChildren = data.ui.props.children; console.log({ originalChildren }); // here we append a new children to the original element as a last child const CounterEl1 = <Counter base={true} />; const CounterEl2 = <Counter base={false} />; const ui = cloneElement(data.ui, {}, [ CounterEl1, originalChildren, CounterEl2, ]); setResult({ ui: ui, }); };
+of the Server component after I receive the response.
+Its not similar to adding the siblings of the Server returned component but mutating it's children to add more elements.const handleSubmit = async (e) => { e.preventDefault(); const data = await addPerson(e.currentTarget.elements.username.value); // now we can append a new child either at top or at last of the strmaed response const originalChildren = data.ui.props.children; console.log({ originalChildren }); // here we append a new children to the original element as a last child const CounterEl1 = <Counter base={true} />; const CounterEl2 = <Counter base={false} />; const ui = cloneElement(data.ui, {}, [ CounterEl1, originalChildren, CounterEl2, ]); setResult({ ui: ui, }); };

 - This is a simple example, but I have used this in my [portfolio](https://cdasauni.com) to Stream a Component that I create after the LLM response and then mutate it to add an interactive button to it.